 This approach, along with state-of-the-art electronics, provides a powerful and stable platform from which to measure cloud height and vertical visibility to high accuracy.
 With a rugged environmental enclosure that protects the instrument from the harshest conditions, the CS135 measures the atmosphere with high stability and repeatability.

-The CS135 provides information on cloud height, sky condition (up to five layers), and raw backscatter profiles.
+The CS135 provides information on cloud height, sky condition (up to five layers), vertical visibility, and raw backscatter profiles.

 As an option, Mixing Layer Height can be calculated within the CS135 and inserted in data messages.

 It has a unique stratocumulus calibration capability for accurate measurements of scatter coefficients.

 Reliable range measurement is assured by cross-checking two internal clocks.

 Mixing Layer Height assessment for air quality applications**

 Mixing Layer Height (MLH) is an important parameter in modeling air quality and predicting air pollution episodes.
 It is also a very difficult parameter to measure without expensive sounding systems.
 The new operating system includes an MLH assessment option.

 This retrieves the height of the mixed aerosol layer by applying the gradient method to the ceilometer’s backscatter signal.
 The automated process is based on the operational algorithm used by KNMI* and searches for the drop in backscatter associated with the transition from boundary layer aerosols to free troposphere.
 Because the signals measured depend on the type and amount of aerosol present, as well as the background light level, the accuracy of the method varies.
 Therefore, a quality factor is assigned, which indicates the confidence in the reported layer height.

 The algorithm runs within the CS135 itself, and the results are incorporated in data messages, making it easy to incorporate the MLH into whatever systems are already in use without the need to run external special software.
 It is activated by an alphanumerical "key."